 Lit Tip: Building Phonological Awareness with Animal Sounds

-Grown-ups, I love books and songs about farm animals because they are full of so many fun sounds!
+Grown-ups, I love reading books and sining songs with farm animals because they are full of so many fun sounds!
 Farm animal sounds are especially good for exposing kids to tricky vowel sounds, like the short a sound in “baa” and the short u sound in “cluck”.
 The more sounds your child hears and makes with you NOW, the better they’ll be able to sound out words while reading and writing LATER.

 Read: Duck on a Bike by David Shannon